ubergeekin/MSDS6306_CaseStudy1/Case_Study1.md

 ![](Case_Study1_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

 Colorado has not only the largest amount of breweries in our finding, it also produces the highest ABV rated beer, coming in at a staggering 12.8% alcohol content.
-That would equate to 25.6 proof, or the same alcohol content of some apertifs and cordials.
-Colorodo brewing company, Upslope Brewing Company produces this particularly strong beer.
+That would equate to 25.6 proof, or the same alcohol content of some aperitifs and cordials.
+Colorado brewing company, Upslope Brewing Company produces this particularly strong beer.
 See table 7 for specific details concerning this specific beer and its producer.

 Table 7: Highest Rated Alcoholic Beer